Workplace learning, or corporate training, encompasses a series of activities to educate

 group of employees in a classroom setting, often accompanied by a PowerPoint presentation.

 Undoubtedly, there are advantages to this approach, especially the opportunity for personal interaction.
 Conventional ILT allows employees to ask questions directly to trainers, which might remain unanswered in other formats.
 Furthermore, it facilitates the development of relationships between employees and trainers, as well as among the employees themselves.

 However, this method lacks opportunities for practice and scalability, and it can be quite expensive.
 It requires the continuous presence of an instructor and may become challenging as more employees join, limiting the interpersonal connections that are the strength of this method.
 To maintain morale and energy, incorporating shorter sessions, breaks, and dedicated discussion and practice times is recommended.

-engaging and entertaining level by incorporating group activities and interactions.
-It includes
+and entertaining level by incorporating group activities and interactions.
+It includes smaller

 As one-third of employees find training often uninspiring and inhibiting creative thinking, this strategy is recommended to enhance overall engagement and foster the development of essential soft skills.